 A U.S. Certificateholder who is treated as purchasing an interest in an Equipment Note at a market discount (generally, at a cost less than its remaining principal amount) that exceeds a statutorily defined de minimis amount will be subject to the "market discount" rules of the Code.
 These rules provide, in part, that gain on the sale or other disposition of a debt instrument with a term of more than one year and partial principal payments (including partial redemptions) on such a debt instrument are treated as ordinary income to the extent of accrued but unrecognized market discount.
-A U.S. Certificateholder may elect to include market discount in income currently as it accrues.
-This election, once made, applies to all market discount rules also provide for deferral of interest deductions with respect to debt incurred to purchase or carry a debt instrument that has market discount, unless an election to include market discount on a current basis is made.
+Such a U.S. Certificateholder may elect to currently include market discount in income as it accrues.
+This election, once made, applies to all market discount obligations acquired during or after the first taxable year to which the election applies, and may not be revoked without the consent of the IRS.
+The market discount rules also provide for deferral of interest deductions with respect to debt incurred to purchase or carry a debt instrument that has market discount, unless an election to include market discount on a current basis is made.
 A U.S. Certificateholder who purchases an interest in an Equipment Note at a premium may elect to amortize the premium (generally on a constant yield basis) as an offset to interest income on the Equipment Note under rules prescribed by the Code and U.S. Treasury regulations, with corresponding reductions in such certificateholder's tax basis in the relevant Equipment Note.
 Certificateholders should consult their own tax advisors regarding the advisability and consequences of an election to amortize bond premium with respect to the Equipment Notes.

-Each U.S. Certificateholder will be entitled to deduct, consistent with its method of accounting, its pro rata share of fees and expenses paid or incurred by the corresponding Trust as provided in Sections 162 or 212 of the Code.
+Each U.S. Certificateholder will be entitled to deduct, consistent with its method of accounting, its pro rata share of fees and expenses paid or incurred by the corresponding Trust as provided in Section 162 or 212 of the Code.
 Certain fees and expenses, including fees paid to the Trustee and the Liquidity Provider, will be borne by parties other than the certificateholders.
-It is possible that the payment (or benefit thereof) of such fees and expenses will be treated as constructively received by the Trust, in which event a U.S. Certificateholder will be required to include in income and will be entitled to deduct or amortize its pro rata share of such fees and expenses.
-If a U.S. Certificateholder is an individual, estate or trust, the deduction for such holder's share of such fees or expenses generally will be allowed only to the extent that all of such holder's miscellaneous itemized deductions, including such holder's share of such fees and expenses, exceed 2% of such holder's adjusted gross income.
-In addition, in the case of U.S. Certificateholders who are individuals, certain otherwise allowable itemized deductions will be subject generally to additional limitations on itemized deductions under applicable provisions of the Code.
+It is possible that the payment (or benefit thereof) of such fees and expenses will be treated as constructively received by a Trust, in which event a U.S. Certificateholder of such a Trust will be required to include in income and will be entitled to deduct or amortize its pro rata share of such fees and expenses.
+If a U.S. Certificateholder is an individual, estate or trust, the deduction for such holder's share of such fees or expenses generally will be allowed only to the extent that all of such holder's miscellaneous itemized deductions, including such holder's share of such fees and expenses, exceed 2 percent of such holder's adjusted gross income.
+In addition, in the case of U.S. Certificateholders who are individuals, certain otherwise allowable itemized deductions generally will be subject to additional limitations on itemized deductions under applicable provisions of the Code.